Skip to main content

 (cell, (slice, int)) ~udict_delete_get?(cell dict, int key_len, int index) asm(index dict key_len) "DICTUDELGET" "NULLSWAPIFNOT";

-Deletes key_len-bit key index from dictionary dict.
-If the key is present, returns the modified dictionary dict', the original value x associated with the key k (represented by a Slice), and the success flag −1.
-Otherwise, returns (dict, null, 0).
+Deletes the key_len-bit key index from the dictionary dict.
+If the key is found, it returns the modified dictionary, the original value associated with the key as a Slice, and the success flag -1.
+If the key is not found, it returns (dict, null, 0).

 dict_add?